CACHE Level 2 Certificate for the Children and Young Peoples Workforce

-Once you have enrolled on your CACHE course, you will be entitled to access the CACHE Alumni Membership for 2 years.
-CACHE Alumni is a Professional Membership Network for those who work in the CACHE industries, providing valuable resources and advice for professional studying towards/with a CACHE qualification.
+Once you have enrolled on your CACHE course, you will have access to the CACHE Alumni membership for two years.
+CACHE Alumni is a professional membership network for those who work in the care, health, and education industries, providing valuable resources and advice for your studies when working towards/with a CACHE qualification.

 You have a full year to complete your studies.
 It is truly flexible and is designed to be adaptable around your lifestyle and other commitments.

-- Dedicated personal tutor support
+- Dedicated personal tutor support with unlimited email access.

 - Dedicated student support from our student services team.

-- Assignment marking and feedback
+- Assignment marking and feedback from your personal tutor.

 * Not included with the online study option

-Yes, you will need to be working, volunteering or on practical placement as you will need to demonstrate competence in both knowledge and skills.
+Yes, you will need to be working, volunteering, or on practical placement as you will need to demonstrate competence in both knowledge and skills.

-Your workplace assessor will also need to sign off any additional evidence that you provide for assessment relating to your placement.
+Your workplace assessor will also need to sign off any additional evidence that you provide for your assessment relating to your placement.